redhat-developer/app-services-cli/docs/commands/rhoas_status.md

 ## rhoas status

-View the status of application services set in service context
+View the status of application services in a service context

 ### Synopsis

 View the status of your application services.
-This command shows the status of each of your application services instances set in service context.
+This command shows the status of each of your application services instances that belong to a service context.

 To view the status of a specific application service, use "rhoas status [service]".